jacobian/djangobook.com/chapter02.rst

     The default project layout recently changed.
 If you're seeing a "flat" layout (with no inner ``mysite/`` directory), you're probably using a version of Django that doesn't match this tutorial version.
+This book covers Django 1.4 and above, so if you're using an older version you probably want to consult Django's official documentation.

-    You'll want to switch to the newer Django version.
+    The documentation for Django 1.X version is available at https://docs.djangoproject.com/en/1.X/.

 These files are as follows:

 * ``mysite/``: The outer ``mysite/`` directory is just a container for your project.